Site Overlay

 Healthcare Taxonomy Code 2084N0400X

-A Neurologist specializes in the diagnosis and treatment of diseases or impaired function of the brain, spinal cord, peripheral nerves, muscles, autonomic nervous system, and blood vessels that relate to these structures.
+A Neurologist specializes in diagnosing and treating diseases or impaired functions of the brain, spinal cord, peripheral nerves, muscles, autonomic nervous system, and blood vessels related to these structures.

 Neurology with Special Qualifications in Child Neurology Physicians